 - When it compared to steel it has poor machinability

 - Cast iron has high brittleness.

 - It is used in making pipes and for carrying suitable fluids.

 - The castiron used for making various machines.

 - Used for making automotive parts.

 - To built the anchor for ships the cast iron is used.

 - Cast iron is also used to make cooking appliances such as pots and pans and utensils.

 That’s it, thanks for reading.
-If you like this article then please share with your friends.
+If you found this article helpful then please share it with your friends.
 If you have any questions about “types of cast iron” you can ask in the comments.